Geochemist Meyer Rubin, who predicted the Mount St. Helens eruption, dies of covid-19 at 96

 “I started paying attention to my kidneys when I attempted to pass a kidney stone some years ago in Evansville, Indiana,” he wrote.
 “The only way to describe it is to imagine trying to push the Rock of Gibraltar through the Suez Canal.”

-Word of Buchwald’s stone made it back to Rubin and his colleagues at the U.S. Geological Service.
+Word of Buchwald’s stone made it back to Rubin and his USGS colleagues.
 They generously agreed to study it.

 “They called it Project Buchwald Stone,” the columnist wrote.